mikezackles/nocopy/README.md

 Right now this is mostly a proof of concept, but `nocopy` includes a very basic heap implementation (not thread safe).
 So, for example, one system could create a heap inside a buffer, send the buffer to another system, and that system could then edit it directly.
-Please let me know if you find interesting use cases.
+At some point I'd like to make heap reference deletes cascade, in that deleting a reference owning other references would automatically trigger the children's deletion.

 For variable byte size heap support, make sure to set the AssumeSameSizedByte template parameter to false (divides the maximum heap size by `CHAR_BIT`).